blairw/fedorasetup/README.md

 See also: https://mutschler.eu/linux/install-guides/fedora-post-install/ (similar endeavour, also by a Business School academic who likes looking into Linux!)

+### Installing Fedora

+- Avoid secure boot if you intend to use VirtualBox - unless you are absolutely sure that it is able to work.

 ### Fedora 34, GNOME 40

 - Settings &rarr; About &rarr; Device Name